Members must log in to view the directory and members-only content.

 Originally from Buffalo, New York, Rabbi Mason-Barkin has lived and worked in Chicago, Boston, Los Angeles, and San Francisco.
 Rabbi Mason-Barkin enjoys life with her husband, Josh, and her three children, Charlie, Sela and Milo.

-Rabbi Emily Langowitz, Social Action and Advocacy VP
+Rabbi Zoe McCoon, Social Action and Advocacy VP

 Rabbi Elizabeth Dunsker has joyfully served as the rabbi of Congregation Kol Ami in Vancouver, WA since 2008.
 During that time she has helped the synagogue to grow from 90 families to 165, adding staff members and programming along the way.
 She has had the wonderful experience of raising over $9 million from this small but mighty congregation and building the first synagogue built from the ground up in her area.
 She has seen several of her former students grow up to become rabbis, Jewish educators, Jewish community fundraisers, and one national NFTY President.
 Having lived in upstate NY, NY City, Rockland County NY, and Austin TX, Rabbi Dunsker has found the Pacific Northwest to be the best home for her and her family.
 Living within proximity to mountains, beaches, working farms with roadside vegetables, sheep, and goats, and the vibrant city of Portland, OR.